wheelnext/pep_xxx_wheel_variants/docs/design/variants.json.md

 ```

-## `provider-requires` key
+## `providers` key

-The optional `provider-requires` key is an array of [dependency
+The optional `providers` key is an object mapping variant namespaces
+into [dependency
 specifiers](https://packaging.python.org/en/latest/specifications/dependency-specifiers/)
-that lists packages providing the plugins used by listed variants.
+that indicate which packages provide the plugins implementing said
-The tools may use this list to install the necessary plugins or to
+namespace.
+The tools may use this list to install the necessary plugins
-inform the user which packages are missing for variant support.
+or to inform the user which packages are missing for variant support.